ericonice/PelotonAndGoogleSheets/README.md

     * Remove what you don't like
     * Add some cool charts

+##### Page 1 of the sample report, which shows comparisons between last 30 days, 90 days, and last year.
 ![Screenshot for 30, 90, Year Comparisons](https://github.com/ericonice/PelotonAndGoogleSheets/blob/master/images/screenshot_for_report_page1.png)

+##### Page 2 of the sample report, which shows data for the current year, comparing with the previous year.
 ![Screenshot for This Year](https://github.com/ericonice/PelotonAndGoogleSheets/blob/master/images/screenshot_for_report_page2.png)

+##### Page 3 of the sample report, which shows the most recent workouts filtered by FTP tests.
 ![Screenshot for Most Recent Workouts](https://github.com/ericonice/PelotonAndGoogleSheets/blob/master/images/screenshot_for_report_page3.png)